MRU-COMP1502-201901/COMP-1502-001-W19/examples/relations/vending_design.md

 * A maximum stock - int
 * A total sales - double

 The item code, price, and maximum stock should be set when creating the new item.
-The on-hand stock should be increased by the `restock` method (upto, but not over the maximum stock) and should be decremented by the `purchase` method.
+The on-hand stock should be increased by the `restock` method (up to, but not over the maximum stock) and should be decremented by the `purchase` method.

 **Important Methods**
 * `purchase` - should subtract one from the on-hand stock (so long as that's above zero) and add the price to the total sales.
 If it's not able to take one from stock the method should return false, otherwise true.